 And the beauty of it is it’s SAFETY!

 PRP’s safety has been established over 20 years and its proven effectiveness has extended across multiple medical specialties.
 The natural acceleration of patient healing achieved with PRP has proven to be inherently safe because it is derived from the patient’s own blood at the time of treatment and eliminates concern of disease transfer.
 Due to the presence of white blood cells, PRP grafts are bactericidal, especially against Staph and E-coli.

-20 cc of blood is drawn from the patient into a syringe.
-The blood is centrifuged to separate it into its red blood cells, Platelet Rich Plasma (PRP) and plasma components.
-Once separated, the PRP is drawn up into syringes and injected into the desired areas.
+We will draw 20 cc of the patients own blood into a syringe, then centrifuge it, to separate its components.
+We will then inject your Platelet Rich Plasma (PRP) back into the desired areas.
 The full procedure takes about 45 minutes to 1 hour.

 Side Effects, Risks & Complications